Aarond3403/MTG-deck-downloader/README.md

 Extract all files from the provided .zip to a folder of your choice.

 ## Step 2: Run the Program
 Find the file named Click Me.bat (in older versions, it’s called Click This Second) and run it as admin.
-It might work without admin rights, but it’s safer this way.
+It works without admin too, its just sometimes it breaks without.
 Copy and paste your MTG deck list from Archidekt into the program.
 IMPORTANT: When exporting from Archidekt, UNCHECK ALL OPTIONS Add a new line to your deck list and type DONE, then press Enter.
 The program will begin downloading your cards and saving your deck. :D